kallaway/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4:  Sept 14, 2020

+**Today's Progress**: Working on class assigned HackerRank challenges.

+**Thoughts:** Read the "Easy" questions and got lost.
+Decided to sign up for their 30 days of code (which will help with the 100 days) to become more familiar with their directions.
+Also, working on MVC project with persistent data.

+**Link to work:**  --

+**------------------------------------------------------**

 ### Day 3:  Sept 11, 2020

 **Today's Progress**: Edabit practice: rocked up to level 4! :)